wfmackey/absmaps/cran-comments.md

     Any ideas?

-The directory specified did not exist.
+The `saveDirectory` that was specified, `data`, did not exist in the user's system.
 But, I agree that this could be made more clear for the user.
-The .Rd note has been updated to '...an existing directory...' and the function now gives a clear stop message if the directory isn't found: `"Your save directory doesn't exist!"`
+The `.Rd` note has been updated to `'...an existing directory...'` and the function now gives a clear stop message if the directory isn't found: `"Your save directory doesn't exist!"`